ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Introduction

-To address those challenges, we propose \method, a hybrid approach to accurately initialize a signed distance field of an unbounded area and represent complex surfaces from urban outdoor scenarios with high accuracy and geometric precision while requiring half of the training time compared to other state-of-the-art solutions such as StreetSurf \cite{streetsurf}.
-We propose a hybrid architecture that models two separate implicit fields: one representing the volumetric density of the scene and another one representing the signed distance to the surface.
-SCILLA's novel volume rendering approach relies on a self-supervised density estimator which permits to sample points near the surface along with a progressive sampling strategy that smoothly transitions from a volumetric to a surface representation, drastically reducing the model convergence time.
+To address those challenges, we propose \method, a hybrid approach to accurately initialize a signed distance field of a large area and represent complex surfaces from urban outdoor driving scenarios with high accuracy and geometric precision while requiring half of the training time compared to other state-of-the-art solutions~\cite{streetsurf}.
+We propose a hybrid architecture that models two separate implicit fields: one representing the volumetric density of the scene and another one representing the signed distance to the surface. \method's novel volume rendering approach relies on a self-supervised density estimator which permits to sample points near the surface along with a progressive sampling strategy that smoothly initializes and transitions from a volumetric to a surface representation, drastically reducing the model convergence time.
 Inspired by previous state-of-the-art works~\cite{streetsurf,Yu2022MonoSDF}, we supervise surface normals by relying on normal cues predicted from a pre-trained monocular estimator \cite{eftekhar2021omnidata}.
 We extensively validate our solution on KITTI-360~\cite{Kitti}, Pandaset~\cite{pandaset}, Waymo Open Dataset~\cite{Waymo}, and nuScenes~\cite{nuscenes}.
 By comparing the quality of the extracted meshes from the signed distance field, we show that our method can efficiently reconstruct urban outdoor scenarios showing SoTA accuracy.

-To summarize, the main contributions of our work are: \begin{itemize} \item A novel implicit hybrid learning method for surface reconstruction on large outdoor driving scenes, \item A hybrid architecture that models two distinct implicit fields to represent both the volumetric density and the signed distance field, \item A new volume rendering technique that relies on self-supervised probabilistic density estimation to efficiently sample points near the surface and smoothly transition from a volumetric representation to a surface representation, significantly reducing training times, \item Various regularization techniques of the signed distance field to enhance our model's implicit surface representation learning and convergence are presented. \end{itemize}
+To summarize, the main contributions of our work are: \begin{itemize} \item a novel learning method that progressively initialize a signed distance field from street views with limited images overlap, \item a hybrid architecture, suited to the complexity of outdoor urban scene, that models two distinct implicit fields to represent both the volumetric density and the signed distance field, \item a new volume rendering technique that relies on self-supervised probabilistic density estimation to efficiently sample points near the surface, significantly reducing overall training times to obtain a scene mesh, \item an extensive comparison of SoTA implicit SDF and explicit MVS reconstruction solutions on 4 major driving datasets, showing the adaptability and superiority of \method~for urban scenes surface reconstruction. \end{itemize}